T of C

 Xiao Xingyuan 23 of Poyang was another:

-Jie Wenan Gong Ji:24 "Xiao Xingyuan of Fanyang took the Tang dynasty qin named Frosty Bell (Shuangzhong) that his ancestral general loved and returned.
-From the peace of the woods he sought (inspiration for a) a poem, which he wrote on the third day of the sixth month behind the Pardon at the Palace Gate."
+"Xiao Xingyuan of Fanyang took the Tang dynasty qin named Frosty Bell (Shuangzhong) that his military official ancestor loved.
+As he returned from Helin (peace of the woods) he sought a poem, which I wrote on the third day of the sixth month at the fifth gate, after (Xiao) had received his pardon"

-(Xiao Xingyuan's poem) was a qigu long song,25 having in verse:26
+(Jie's poem) was a qigu long song,25 that included the following verses:26

 "The day is long at the historiographers' institute (shiguan), silent and secluded,

-I straighten my hat and play the qin for myself.
+He straightens his hat and plays the qin for me.

 The capital in the sixth month has a sun like fire,